paulsmith/gogeos/index.md

 ### Binary topology operations

-gogeos supports binary topology operations, which produces a new geometry from a topological operation performed on two input geometries.
+gogeos provides binary topology operations, which produce a new geometry from spatial analysis performed on two input geometries.
 For example, say we have these two overlapping polygons, A in blue and B in orange:

 ![](img/example2-a-b.png)